1-d Ising model using Kronecker sum and Kronecker product: Representing Spin interactions

+In this work, we restrict our discussion to spin-half particles.
+There are two eigenstates corresponding to spin-half particles, spin-up ($\uparrow$) and spin-down ($\downarrow$).Therefore, microstates of a spin-half particle is given by the set $\{\uparrow,\downarrow\}$.
+Matrix representation of the microstates of a spin-half particle is given by,

-where the value: +1 corresponds to Spin-up($\uparrow$) state and -1 corresponds to Spin-down($\downarrow$) state.
-In this section we will use arrows $(\uparrow,\downarrow)$ to represent the states.
-This will help us illustrate the counting of microstates using the Kronecker sum and Kronecker product for the given interaction.
-We will substitute values $(+1, -1)$ in the next section. \\ \textbf{Case 1.\quad Product of Spins-}\\ Let's consider a system of two spins.
-Suppose the Hamiltonian of this system is given by,
+where the values +1 and -1 corresponds to spin-up and spin-down states, respectively In this section we use $(\uparrow,\downarrow)$ to represent the states which illustrate the counting of microstates using the Kronecker sum and Kronecker product for a given interaction.
+In the following, we consider the Hamiltonian involving product of spins, sum of spins and finally a combination of both. \\ \textbf{Case 1.\quad Product of spins}\\ To begin with, consider a system of two spins with the Hamiltonian given by,